danielinoa/Ripple/README.md

 # Ripple

-A reactivity runtime for Swift that automatically records state while code runs, and **re-runs** dependents when those values change.
+A reactivity runtime for Swift that automatically tracks state, and **re-runs** dependents when state changes.

 Ripple is designed to run on the **main actor**.

 ```swift